polotto/awesome-captain-definition/gogs/README.md

 * Path in App: /data - Label: data-git

 ## Nginx configuration
-The Gogs need run with PORT numbers >= 3000, if you want to redirect the 80 port to 3000 when the user call your URL, change this line `set $upstream http://<%-s.localDomain%>;` to `set $upstream http://<%-s.localDomain%>:3000;` inside the Nginx configuration file.
+The Gogs need run in the PORT 3000, if you want to redirect the 80 port to 3000 when the user call your URL, change this line `set $upstream http://<%-s.localDomain%>;` to `set $upstream http://<%-s.localDomain%>:3000;` inside the Nginx configuration file.

 ## First configuration
 I recommend configure to use SQLite database.
+That avoid you create a new app for the database server.